Gaultier gives Paris fashion Gypsies, Valentino goes Renaissance

 The liner notes for Valentino's collection described it as "sublime art" and indeed, many of the looks could have been stolen from a Botticelli painting.

-"We think that beauty lies in the armour, in the proportion," Piccioli told Reuters.
+"We think that beauty lies in the armor, in the proportion," Piccioli told Reuters.
 "That comes from the Renaissance, the proportion of Italian master paintings."

 Silk piping wove its way across a translucent black cape covering a diaphanous white gown, the cape's swirls and geometric patterns evoking the ornamental gates to a garden.